orRegister with e-mail

 The guards of the Joseon Dynasty were in charge of protecting Gwanghwamun Gate, the main gates into Gyeongbokgung Palace, as well as Heunginjimun, Sungnyemun and other gates surrounding the palace and the capital city.

-The schedules for the Changing of the Guard Ceremony and other related events can be consulted online at the website of the Korea Cultural Heritage Foundation (www.chf.or.kr).
-Or you may call them at 02-3210-1645.
+The schedules for the Changing of the Guard Ceremony and other related events can be found online at the website of the Korea Cultural Heritage Foundation (www.chf.or.kr).
+Or you may call the palace at 02-3210-1645.

 ※ Gyeongbokgung Palace is closed every Tuesday.